AccelByte/extend-service-extension-csharp/README.md

       - For `Premium` tier e.g.  https://dev.accelbyte.io

    b.
 [Create a Game Namespace](https://docs.accelbyte.io/gaming-services/tutorials/how-to/create-a-game-namespace/)
       if you don't have one yet.
 Keep the `Namespace ID`.
+Make sure this namespace is in active status.

    c.
 [Create an OAuth Client](https://docs.accelbyte.io/gaming-services/services/access/authorization/manage-access-control-for-applications/#create-an-iam-client)